dotnet/docs-maui/docs/ios/privacy-manifest.md

 ## Create a privacy manifest

-Visual Studio automatically adds a privacy manifest to .NET MAUI app projects that are created using the .NET MAUI app project templates.
+A privacy manifest is automatically added to new .NET MAUI app projects that are created using .NET CLI or Visual Studio.

 To add a privacy manifest to an existing .NET MAUI app project, add a new XML file named *PrivacyInfo.xcprivacy* to the *Platforms/iOS* folder of your app project.
 Ensure that the *PrivacyInfo.xcprivacy* file doesn't have an *.xml* extension.
 Then, add the following XML to the file: